664 Jon M. Huntsman Hall

 Research Fellow, University of Melbourne, Social Justice Initiative (2012)

-Brian is currently working on papers about the wrong of exploitation, the ethics of boycotts, autonomous vehicle ethics, corporate climate change mitigation obligations, and effective altruism.
+Brian is currently working on papers about autonomous vehicle ethics, corporate climate change mitigation obligations, effective altruism, and imposing and offsetting risk.

 This course explores business responsibility from rival theoretical and managerial perspectives.
 Its focus includes theories of ethics and their application to case studies in business.
 Topics include moral issues in advertising and sales; hiring and promotion; financial management; corporate pollution; product safety; and decision-making across borders and cultures.